HedaHahn/Creativity/README.md

-# Creativlty figuring out how to use Github and make repositories!
+# Creatively figuring out how to use Github and make repositories!